-Rates and fees verified as correct at 1 July 2022.
+Cover information and limits in the table below verified as correct at 24 February 2024.
 Other information correct at the time of writing.

 Advertiser disclosure.
 Important information on terms, conditions and sub-limits

 |Monthly premiums available